Stocks, Bond Yields Climb on Signs of Progress in U.S.-China Talks

 Following negotiations over the past two weeks, China and the U.S. agreed to remove tariffs at the same time and by the same amount when they sign the initial accord, a Chinese Commerce Ministry spokesman said Thursday.
 He described recent talks as "careful and constructive."

-The yield on 10-year Treasurys rose to 1.950% from 1.814% Wednesday, reaching levels last seen over the summer, as investors sold U.S. government debt, seen as a haven asset.
+The yield on 10-year Treasurys rose to 1.945% from 1.814% Wednesday, reaching levels last seen in July, as investors sold U.S. government debt, seen as a haven asset.
 Bond yields move in the opposite direction to prices.

 "The economy is solid, with no sign of inflation, and geopolitical issues seem like they may be improving," said Dan Miller, director of equities at GW&K Investment Management.
 "It just feels like everything is moving in the right direction."